GautamKadiresh/Mind_Palace-AgenticAI/README.md

 ## Use Case

-1) Can be used as a fully offline personal knowledge repo that can be queried locally through chatting an LLM that can access this knowledge.
+Can be used as a fully offline personal knowledge repo that can be queried locally by chatting an LLM assistant.

-2) Can be

 ## Getting Started

+1. Download and install ollama from [Offlicial Ollama Site](https://ollama.com/download)
+2. Download llm model llama3.2 and embedding model mxbai-embed-large by running ```ollama pull llama3.2 && ollama pull mxbai-embed-large```
+3. Install python package manager uv with command```pip install uv```
-Just run in cmd ```uv run main.py```
+4. Run in cmd ```uv run app.py```.
+This will automatically install all depedencies and run the program

 A dummy source file has already been added to ./knowledge_source_files so you can just ask about the info present in the file to the agent.